Feeling Lost in Life? Don’t Find Your Passion

 You need to know one thing: you choose your purpose.

 Your real problem is not passion or purpose.
-It is choice.
+The problem is that we have too many choices.
 For the first time in history, more of us are given an unparalleled number of passions and purposes to pursue.
 Not long ago, your path to a career, and therefore your choices, passions, and purposes, was limited.

 Your purpose is the thing you do that has meaning.
 The activity.
 Something that is outside of your selfish desires.
 Passion is the activity.
 Purpose is taking that activity and making is useful for the world outside of yourself.
 Purpose involves helping people, solving problems, or both, and that makes humans happy.